mrdannydanny/fbsd_openvpn_conf_generator/README.md

 python3 conf_generator.py (It will ask for the client name and your vpn server ip address).

-Important: You can specify multiple clients separated by spaces (i.e John Stuart James) if you want to generate multiple config files at once.
+Important: You can specify multiple clients separated by spaces (e.g., John Stuart James) if you want to generate multiple config files at once.
 ```